 Please note: This document related to policy in England.
 These recommendations can be found as a PDF document at the bottom of this page.

 Children who are especially at risk of bullying

 - There are groups that are significantly more likely to experience bullying in their childhoods than other young people.

-- There is growing evidence that children on free school meals are more likely to experience bullying but little is known about this issue [ABA, 2018 / 2021].
+- There is growing evidence that children on free school meals are more likely to experience bullying.

-- Recommendation 5: The government should commission research relating to bullying levels among BAME children and young people, particularly exploring bullying experiences of mixed-race CYP, immigrant and refugee CYP, and children who have English as an additional language – who the available research show may be particularly at risk.
+- Recommendation 3: The government should commission research relating to bullying levels by ethnicity and faith, particularly exploring bullying experiences of mixed-race CYP, immigrant and refugee CYP, and children who have English as an additional language – who the available research show may be particularly at risk.

-- Recommendations 6: We urgently need an introduction of duties for social media companies to safeguard children and young people from harmful content cyberbullying and better-quality reporting about their handling of reports of bullying and harmful content.
+- Recommendation 4: Introduction of duties for social media companies to safeguard children and young people from harmful content cyberbullying and better-quality reporting.

 Mental health and wellbeing

-- Recommendation 8: Designated leads for mental health in schools and mental health teams should have bullying sit under their remit and should receive anti-bullying training.
+- Recommendation 5: Designated leads for mental health in schools and mental health teams should have bullying within their remit and available training.

 - GPs and Accident and Emergency Departments are often the first professionals to hear from children about bullying.
 GPs and Accident and Emergency Departments should have a good understanding of bullying, their safeguarding duties and school’s responsibilities so they are better able to support victims of bullying.

 - Recommendation 6: GPs and other health professionals should be provided with up-to-date and accurate information and training relating to how to deal with children and young people who disclose experiencing bullying to them.

 - Recommendation 7: Ensure that all parts of the school system (including independent schools, Academies and free schools) are bound by the same core legislative framework around bullying.